Putin seeks close U.S. ties, missile guarantee

 Washington says the shield, due to be completed in four phases by about 2020, is to counter a potential threat from Iran.
 But Russia says it could gain the capability to intercept Russian ICBMs by about 2018.

-Russia's military chief of staff said on Thursday that Russia was prepared to carry out pre-emptive strikes against missile defence facilities in Europe to protect its security.
+Russia's military chief of staff said on Thursday that Russia was prepared to carry out pre-emptive strikes against missile defense facilities in Europe to protect its security.

-Diplomatic tensions also rose during Putin's presidential campaign when he accused the United States of backing his domestic opponents, and Washington criticised the treatment of protesters in Russia.
+Diplomatic tensions also rose during Putin's presidential campaign when he accused the United States of backing his domestic opponents, and Washington criticized the treatment of protesters in Russia.

 Russia and China in February vetoed a U.N.
 Security Council resolution which condemned Syria's government for a crackdown in which its forces have killed thousands of people and called for President Bashar al-Assad to give up power.